Hagar253/Problem-Solving-JS/README.md

 This repository contains my solutions to coding challenges from different problem solving platforms.
 I use JavaScript and organize solutions by platform and topic.

+**Note:**
+> Some problems may have more than one solution.
+> Not all solutions are originally mine — in some cases, I research and add optimized or alternative solutions from other sources for the purpose of learning, comparison, and improving my problem-solving skills.
+> Each solution included here helps me understand different approaches and patterns.

 ## 🌐 Platforms

 - LeetCode